danieldefrancisco-lr/remote-apps-demos-74/order-graph-remote-app/README.markdown

 Once saved, Liferay creates a widget named Order Graphs, which you can deploy to Site Pages like other Page widgets.
 This widget appears under the selected Portlet Category Name.

 When adding a Orders Graph to a page, you can set which route (graph) you want to display.
-After dragging and dropping the widget on a page, click on the widget Configura tion and write the route you want to use.
+After dragging and dropping the widget on a page, click on the widget Configuration and write the route you want to use.
+The widget is instanciable, so you can use more than one in a single page.
 Like this:

 ![order-graphs-configuration](https://user-images.githubusercontent.com/19341713/173587991-64a31a05-38f4-45af-a64b-fe2d637ab27b.png)